EricaLinaG/Emacsn/README.md

 ### The Template

-The template used by `make new-profile` is _profile-template.txt_ and it looks like this.
+The template used by `make new-profile` is _profile-template.txt_ and it's profile name is gnu and it looks like this.

 ```make
 ## gnu